lyndon025/playtested/src/content/article/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-08-shapeshift-into-anyone-to-find-the-killer-first-impressions-the-shapeshifting-detectiv
+title: Shapeshift into anyone to find the killer | First Impressions - The Shapeshifting Detective
+game: The Shapeshifting Detective
 description: The Shapeshifting Detective is set in a small, remote town called August, where a murder has taken place in the local hotel called the “Guesthouse”.
 Players take on the role of a detective who is tasked with solving the murder by using their shape-shifting ability — only known by the higher-ups and not by any of the characters in the town — to gather information and interact with the game's cast of characters.
 This allows for interesting interactions between characters and easy access to information that would otherwise be unobtainable with a regular Detective.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-0.avif
+  - /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-1.avif
+  - /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-2.avif
+  - /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-3.avif
+  - /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-4.avif
+  - /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-5.avif
 pubDate: 2023-05-08
 tags:
   - adventure
   - console
   - indie
   - ios
   - macos
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - rpg
   - taptap
   - the-shapeshifting-detective
-- xbox one
+  - xbox-one
 thumb: /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-0.avif
-title: Shapeshift into anyone to find the killer | First Impressions - The Shapeshifting Detective
-game: The Shapeshifting Detective
-gallery:
-- /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-0.avif
-- /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-1.avif
-- /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-2.avif
-- /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-3.avif
-- /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-4.avif
-- /images/reviews/legacy/2023-05-08-shapeshift-into-anyone-to-find-the-killer--first-impressions---the-shapeshifting-detectiv-5.avif
 ---

 The Shapeshifting Detective
 9.3
 Adventure